Puts and Calls form the basic building blocks of all option trading strategies.

 There are a larger number of option strategies available to the options trader.

-I'm not a fan of information overload so I'll only share a few of the basics with you.
+I'm not a fan of information overload so I'll share a few basic strategies with you.

 One of the great benefits of stock options is their versatility.
 You can tailor a particular trading strategy to be conservative, aggressive, or somewhere in between.